Computational advances and challenges in simulations of turbulence and star formation: Star formation

 Sink particle merging is available in some implementations of sink particles.
 For example, in the \citet{KrumholzMcKeeKlein2004} implementation in \code{orion}, sink particle merging is a key step in modeling sink particle creation and accretion, as their implementation creates many temporary sink particle fragments that then need to undergo merging.
 In the \citet{FederrathBanerjeeClarkKlessen2010} implementation in \code{flash}, sink particle merging is optional, as accretion is handled directly with the gas on the grid (see above).
 If merging is activated, sink particles are only allowed to merge, if they are inside the accretion radii of one another, and if they are gravitationally bound and converging.
 The merged particle is moved to the center of mass of the merging particles, and their linear and angular momenta are assigned to the merged particle.
 In \code{gizmo}, sink merging only occurs if the pair has a binary semi-major axis less than $\rsink$ and the secondary is at least 10~times smaller than the primary \citep{GrudicEtAl2021}.

-Merging can be used to model star formation in extremely dense environments, where stellar merger have been considered a possibility to form massive stars \citep{ZinneckerYorke2007}.
+Merging can be used to model star formation in extremely dense environments, where stellar mergers have been considered a possibility to form massive stars \citep{ZinneckerYorke2007}.
 Under more normal conditions, however, merging is rather unlikely, considering that sink particles are often used to represent individual stars, for which the probability of merging is near zero due to the actual stellar size they represent and the velocity dispersion between forming stars.
+One possible exception occurs during the bloating phase of high-mass stars, during which their radii expand significantly \citep{BhandareEtAl2020}.